Funded by Senate Bill 1407

 What is the current status of the project?

-The new Lake County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date in second quarter FY 2020-2021.
+The new Lake County Courthouse is in the architectural design-working drawings phase, with an expected construction completion date of winter 2020.
 This schedule is subject to change.

 Why does Lake County need a new courthouse?

 The Superior Court of Lake County occupies the fourth floor of the county-owned Lakeport Courthouse, a building it shares with other county agencies.
 All case types, including felonies, misdemeanors, juvenile law, civil, traffic, and small claims, are heard at this facility.
 The court also uses an off-site annex to store court records.